 Building a Successful Global IT Asset Disposition Program

-IT equipment today is often the lifeline of any business, and while upkeep and proper maintenance is important, it is not easy.
-From maintenance and upgrades to the final disposal, each phase of managing the lifecycle of IT assets within an organization presents its own set of unique challenges.
+IT equipment today is the lifeline of any business, and while upkeep and proper maintenance is important, it is not easy.
+From maintenance and upgrades to final disposition, each phase of managing the lifecycle of IT assets within an organization presents its own set of unique challenges.

 Similar to IT asset management (ITAM) processes within an organization, the IT asset disposition (ITAD) process has matured in recent years.
 Companies have begun to understand data security and environmental compliance risks associated with disposition programs that do not follow rigorous processes.
-This is why over the last few years Sims Recycling Solutions has seen many global RFPs as companies started recognizing risks of inconsistent ITAD programs at their worldwide locations.
+This is why over the last few years Sims Lifecycle Services has seen many global RFPs as companies started recognizing their own inconsistent ITAD programs at locations around the world.

 Noted Gartner, Inc. in the Gartner Market Guide for IT Asset Disposition, July 26, 2018.